AdityaSeth777/PCC-CS391/9.1 - DFS/Readme.md

+Question -> Write a program to implement DFS in C

 This program implements Depth-First Search (DFS) algorithm to traverse a graph.
 The program first takes input from the user, the number of vertices (n) and edges (m) of the graph.
 Then, it initializes an adjacency matrix (adj) of size n x n to represent the graph and an array visited of size n to keep track of visited vertices.

 Then, the program takes input the edges of the graph and updates the adjacency matrix accordingly.
 For every edge (u, v), the program sets adj[u][v] and adj[v][u] to 1 to indicate that there is an edge between u and v.